A suspected data breach is indicated by the most prevalent Top ten list of common Dark Web activities that enterprises should monitor on the web.

 Recent Major Dark Web Detections

-Facebook credentials sold on the dark web for just $5.20 per account and they allow cybercriminals to obtain complete control over your account and post variety of scams.
+Facebook credentials are sold on the dark web for just $5.20 per account and they allow cybercriminals to obtain complete control over your account and post a variety of scams.

-Cybercriminals sold remote desktop protocol (RDP) access to hacked machines on Dark Web for $10.
+Cybercriminals sold remote desktop protocol (RDP) access to hacked machines on the Dark Web for $10.
 RDP shops emerge again and this time even bigger.